Dorsal slit: Traditional custom

 Since superincision and circumcision are both forms of genital cutting that expose the glans, it can often be difficult to know which procedure is being described or depicted.
 Opinion is divided on whether a 4,000-year-old image from Egypt, often described as the first depiction of circumcision, may in fact be of a superincision.

-Superincision has been widely practised by people of the Pacific, stretching from Hawaii to the Philippines.
+Superincision has been widely practised by people of the Pacific, stretching from Hawaii to the Philippines (where it is called tuli).
 With increasing urbanisation, traditional rituals have been giving way in many places to medically performed circumcision, and almost entirely so among Islanders living in New Zealand, where a recent survey found there was "a strong cultural demand from parents".
 The most notable exception to Pacific superincision is the Māori of New Zealand, who do not circumcise or superincise, although they have an indigenous term for the latter (ure haea or "split penis") and their tradition is that they stopped the practice when they arrived in New Zealand.

 Medical practice

 Phimosis

 Dorsal slit has a long history as a treatment for adult phimosis, since compared with circumcision it was relatively easy to perform, did not risk damage to the frenulum, and before the invention of antibiotics was less likely to become infected.
 However, the literature often indicates that despite being "a simple operation" it was "not liked by some", or refers to the "untidy apron-like appearance" it could produce.

-Dorsal slit is now rare in Western countries as a treatment for phimosis.
+Dorsal slit has become rare in Western countries as a treatment for phimosis.
 Standard guidelines suggest conservative approaches first and, should those fail, either circumcision or preputioplasty to both retain the foreskin and relieve the phimosis.